JasonNero/MoLab/docs/getting-started/installation.md

 just download
 ```

-Now as both the Python environments and the required model checkpoints are set up, we can continue building the Godot frontend.
+## Installing a Client

+With the backend and worker set up, you can now install a client to connect to the backend.
+You have two options here: the frontend built with Godot or the Maya plugin.

-## Building the Frontend
+### Building the Sequencer

 MoLab Sequencer is using Mixamo characters for visualization.
-Due to license restrictions, the frontend does not come with the required 3D character model.
+Due to license restrictions, this repository does not distribute the required 3D character model.

-Therefore, please download the "Akai e espiritu" model from the [Mixamo Website](https://www.mixamo.com/#/?page=1&query=akai&type=Character) and save it under `frontend/res/models/akai_e_espiritu.fbx`.
+First, please download the "Akai e espiritu" model from the [Mixamo Website](https://www.mixamo.com/#/?page=1&query=akai&type=Character) and save it under `frontend/res/models/akai_e_espiritu.fbx`.

-Now you can open the `frontend` project in Godot and re-import the model by double-clicking the `akai_e_espiritu.fbx` file in the "File System" tab and hitting "Reimport".
+Then you can open the `frontend` project in Godot and re-import the model by double-clicking the `akai_e_espiritu.fbx` file in the "File System" tab and hitting "Reimport".

 Finally, you can either run from the editor or export the project to a standalone application.

 > [!HINT]
 > You might need to reset any changes to the `akai_e_espiritu.fbx.import` file since Godot might have changed the import settings if you started Godot before downloading the model.

-## Installing the Maya Plugin
+### Installing the Maya Plugin

 === "macOS"